kalininalab/ESP_Leak_Analysis/README.md

 * After running this script, three different versions of the data will be generated:

-        dataESP.pkl: Original ESP data containing only positive data points with experimental evidence. dataESP_NoATP.pkl: This dataset excludes all ATP data points from dataESP.pkl. dataESP_D3408.pkl: This dataset randomly removes 3408 data points from dataESP.pkl (equivalent to the number of ATP points).
+        dataESP.pkl: Original ESP data containing only positive data points with experimental evidence.

 * The reason for randomly deleting 3408 data points is to create a control case to understand the impact of ATP removal on model performance, as approximately 20% of the molecules in the dataESP are ATP.